s4njk4n/XDC_ShopBot/README.md

 ## Installation

 ### Step 1: Clone the Repository
-On your VPS, open the terminal (via SSH) and run this command.
-It will update your system, install Git and clone the XDC ShopBot to your server:
+Use your terminal application to connect to your VPS via SSH and then run this command on the VPS.
+It will update your system and copy the XDC ShopBot to your server:

 ```bash
 sudo apt update && sudo apt install git -y && git clone https://github.com/s4njk4n/XDC_ShopBot.git && cd ~/XDC_ShopBot